-To maintain a certain level of comfort and health in your home, it must maintain a certain level of humidity.
-The easiest way to test this is with the use of a psychrometer.
+To maintain comfort and health in your home, you must maintain a certain level of humidity.
 The following chart shows the maximum safe humidity levels to a home heated to 70 degrees Fahrenheit.
 Lower levels are required for higher indoor temperatures.

 |Outside air temperature (°F)||Recommended maximum indoor humidity|

 |0° to 10°||Not over 30%|

 If you want to closely monitor indoor humidity levels yourself, consider investing in a hygrometer.
 This is an inexpensive tool that measures indoor relative humidity.